mv1801/relieve/README.md

 # For running into you machine, Make a django environment according to your operating system(given commands are for linux based OS):-

-# If you are facing problem intalling pycrypto in windows then run this app into linux it worked well in linux.
+# If you are facing problem intalling pycrypto in windows(due to visual c++ dependency) then run this app into linux it worked well in linux.

 1. sudo apt-get install python3
 2. sudo apt-get install python3-pip